-Early breast cancer (stage I or II) is the most common invasive breast cancer in the United States.
+Early breast cancer (stage I or II) is the most common invasive breast cancer in the U.S.

 Learn more about the stages of breast cancer.

-You should ask your health care providers what guidelines they use as the basis of their care.
+Talk with your health care providers about which guidelines they use as the basis of their care.
 Since there is often a time lag between the latest research and updates of treatment guidelines, most medical oncologists prefer to base their treatment on the latest research that ultimately drives these guidelines.

-You can play an active role in making treatment decisions by understanding your breast cancer, your treatment options and their possible side effects.
+You can play an active role in making treatment decisions by understanding your breast cancer diagnosis, your treatment options and their possible side effects.
 Together, you and your health care provider can choose treatments that fit your values and lifestyle.